 Spirituality and Mentality: The seeker should take his own independent decisions in matters of spirituality.

-The cold and despicable nature of the King of Swords in the reversed position is something to be avoided.
+The tarot swords meaning of this card highlights the cold and despicable nature of the King of Swords in the reversed position is something to be avoided.
 The seeker should, instead, aim to be like the King of Swords in the upright position.
 If you wish to know more about this card visit here.